seananderson/paleobaselines/README.md

 knitr::knit("risksupp.Rnw")
 ```

+(Warning — this may take a long time to run: ~1 to 2 hours.)

-This will build the LaTeX file `analysis/risksupp.tex` and all the figures.
+Running `knit()` on the `.Rnw` file will generate the LaTeX file `analysis/risksupp.tex` and all the figures.
 To generate the Supporting Materials PDF, you will need [a LaTeX installation](http://latex-project.org/).
 Then run:

 ```R
 system("pdflatex risksupp")